Magnum34/Thumbnail-so/README.md

 1. resizeToMaxSide($max)

-* max -  The size of the long side of the image after scaling is max.
+* max -  The size of the long side of the image after scaling is max pixels.

 2. save($type, $directorty, $filename)
 * type - provider type default: local, s3.